mitchellh/hashstructure/README.md

 that are complex.
 The most common use case is comparing two values without sending data across the network, caching values locally (de-dup), and so on.

+## Features

+  * Hash any arbitrary Go value, including complex types.

+  * Tag a struct field to ignore it and not affect the hash value.

+  * Tag a slice type struct field to treat it as a set where ordering doesn't affect the hash code but the field itself is still taken into account to create the hash value.

+  * Optionally specify a custom hash function to optimize for speed, collision avoidance for your data set, etc.

 ## Installation

 Standard `go get`: